Whether you’re a budding UX designer or a seasoned professional, there’s lots you can learn from others in the field.

 Pendar takes the reader on a journey, writing in a way that almost makes you feel like you’re working alongside him—or at least witnessing him at work.
 An extremely powerful technique for demonstrating your approach to UX.

-Key takeaway from Pendar’s UX portfolio:
+Key takeaway from Pendar’s UX portfolio examples: